wpilibsuite/frc-docs/source/docs/software/vision-processing/axis-camera/camera-settings.rst

 -----------

 .. image:: images/camera-settings/compression.png
+   :alt: Three images with different compression settings of 0, 30, and 100.

 The Axis camera returns images in BMP, JPEG, or MJPEG format.
 BMP images are quite large and take more time to transmit to the cRIO and laptop.
 Therefore the WPILib implementations typically use MJPEG (motion JPEG).
 The compression setting ranges from 0 to 100, with 0 being very high quality images with very little compression, and 100 being very low quality images with very high compression.
 The camera default is 30, and it is a good compromise, with few artifacts that will degrade image processing.